G2Pavon/studiomdlPlusPlus/README.md

 ## studiomdl++

-C++ fork of fnky studiomdl
+C++ port of goldsrc studiomdl model compiler tool.

 - Removed unused code
+- Cleaned up a bit
 - 64 bit
-- UV shift correction (using DoomMusic's fix and removing texture resizing hack, didn't test too much to confirm if it works well tbh)
+- UV shift correction (didn't test too much to confirm if it works well tbh)
 - Flatshade texture mode

->Note: developed on linux
+>Note¹:
+>Developed on linux, cross platform is broken

+>Note²:
->Note: Your QC and SMD files has to use LF (Unix) line-endings in order to work.
+>Your QC and SMD files has to use LF (Unix) line-endings in order to work.